Events

 The man, tried last month, also faces a suspension of his driver's license for the next nine years, as well as five years of supervised release upon his release from prison.
 He will also have to pay almost €400,000 in compensation to the minor's family.
 The case was heard by a jury that unanimously found the defendant guilty.
 Now the Court has sentenced him based on this verdict and upholding the prosecution's arguments and request.

-The accident occurred in the early hours of March 4, 2018, when the convicted man, a 47-year-old man, entered the C-17 highway near Torelló in a deceleration lane and traveling in the wrong direction.
+The accident occurred in the early hours of March 4, 2018, when the convicted man, a 47-year-old man, entered the C-17 highway near Torelló in a deceleration lane and going the wrong way.
 The man traveled for more than 12 kilometers in the wrong direction at 145 kilometers per hour—far exceeding the speed limit—until he collided with a vehicle, resulting in the death of the young woman, who is linked to the town of Manlleu in the province of Huesca.
 Traveling with the victim were her father, a cousin, and a friend, all of whom have suffered physical and emotional scars as a result of the accident.
-The Court is also seeking compensation for their injuries of up to €117,000.
+The Court is also seeking up to €117,000 in compensation for the injuries caused.

 The judge emphasizes in the harsh sentence that the driver put the lives of other road users at risk, as he drove in the wrong direction and at "high speed" while "consciously" driving.
 On this point, the sentence indicates that the driver "showed absolute indifference to the dangerous situation created" by his behavior, which he did not desist from despite warnings from other drivers and police patrols that tried to intercept him.
 The defendant's driving was "aggressive" and "manifestly reckless," she emphasizes.